MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 ### Fact Tables
 Pipeline | Table Name | Description
 --- | --- | ---
-Daily Presence Usage | metrics.usage.xbox_usage_presence
+Daily Presence Usage | metrics.usage.xbox_usage_presence | Presence usage by title.
+Filter on ClientDeviceType == "Win32" for Steam usage and on ClientDeviceType == "WindowsOneCore" for cumulative PC usage.
+Presence events fire twice when GameBar is enabled when playing on Steam.
+One event is fired for Win32 and one is fired for WindowsOneCore.
 Daily Client Usage | metrics.usage.xbox_daily_usage | Client usage based on TTSO telemetry with AAD users removed.
 Dataset does not include Steam usage.
 Daily Purchase | metrics.store.xbox_daily_purchase | Daily purchases with AAD users removed.
 Daily Cancellation | metrics.store.xbox_order_cancellations | metrics.store.xbox_order_cancellations | Daily cancellation data.